kelseyde/calvin-chess-engine/README.md

 ### Move Generation

 - [Legal move generation](https://www.chessprogramming.org/Move_Generation): check, pin and attack masks are generated first.
 If double-check, only king moves are generated.
 Pseudo-legal moves which leave the king in check are not generated.
-- [Magic bitboards](https://www.chessprogramming.org/Magic_Bitboards): magic bitboards are used for sliding piece move generatiton.
+- [Magic bitboards](https://www.chessprogramming.org/Magic_Bitboards): magic bitboards are used for sliding piece move generation.
 - [Incremental updates](https://www.chessprogramming.org/Incremental_Updates): Evaluation is updated incrementally with make/unmake move

 ### Search